 We explored these intersections between gender, climate hazards, and displacement through a series of case studies and interviews with individuals’ lived experiences in Uganda, Nepal, Kenya, Sudan, and India.
 To protect interviewees’ identities, we have attributed pseudonyms to them.

 The impacts of climate change often drive population movement.
 Climate-related disasters sweep away homes, disrupt livelihoods, and dismantle community networks.
 These impacts can combine with other circumstances and force people to migrate.
-While precariously displaced, women and girls face an increased risk of sexual and gender-based violence and trafficking.
+While displaced women and girls face an increased risk of sexual and gender-based violence and trafficking.
 These risks can occur both en route or in the place where they seek protection.

 “Men don’t fetch firewood, don’t cook, do nothing concerning kitchen or water, thus putting women at the forefront of all the risks that come in these areas,” said Mina,* a community leader from South Sudan living in a refugee settlement in Uganda.
 Mina fled to Uganda after civil war broke out in South Sudan, which also took her husband’s life.
-After almost a decade of living in refugee settlements and being a community leader, she has seen many women and girls suffering from sexual and gender-based violence, both inside and outside of refugee camps.
+After almost a decade of living in refugee settlements and being a community leader, she has seen many women and girls suffer from sexual and gender-based violence, both inside and outside of refugee camps.
 This makes women vulnerable to sexually transmitted diseases like HIV/AIDS and fistula caused by violent rape.

 These traumas can intersect with and directly stem from the refugee system.
 “Most women and girls didn’t want to open up after being raped, defiled when looking for wood fuel for cooking, because of fear of segregation and harsh treatment by the health workers who we thought would help us but turned out to be violent,” said Mina.
 In camps, refugees become clustered in settlements designed to be temporary.
 Camps are often quickly built in simple and flimsy structures.
 Refugee settlements themselves rarely mitigate or help people adapt to the impacts of climate change.
 This further puts people in danger of extreme weather and disasters.
 Many temporary refugee settlements are located in remote, isolated, and marginal lands.